BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: BayesAdapter

-\textbf{Parameter-sharing ensemble (\emph{PSE}) variational.} Despite simplicity, the \emph{MFG} variational is frequently criticized for its too limited expressiveness to account for the multi-modal parameter posterior of over-parameterized neural networks.
-Empowered by the observation that Deep Ensemble~\cite{lakshminarayanan2017simple} is a qualified but expensive BNN method, we intend to develop a low-cost ensemble-like variational for more practical Bayesian deep learning.
-To this end, we explore a valuable insight from pioneering works on ensemble learning~\cite{wen2020batchensemble,wenzel2020hyperparameter} that the parameters of different ensemble candidates can be partially shared to conjoin efficiency and effectiveness.
+Despite simplicity, the \emph{MFG} variational can be limited in expressiveness for capturing the multi-modal parameter posterior of over-parameterized neural networks.
+Empowered by the observation that Deep Ensemble~\citep{lakshminarayanan2017simple} is a compelling Bayesian marginalization mechanism in deep learning~\citep{wilson2020bayesian}, we intend to develop a low-cost ensemble-like variational for more practical Bayesian deep learning.

+Specifically, we first define the variational as a uniform mixture of $C$ Gaussians: $q(\vw|\vtheta)=\frac{1}{C}\sum_{c}\mathcal{N}(\vw; \vw^{(c)}, \vect{\Sigma}^{(c)})$, where $\vect{\Sigma}^{(c)}\in\mathbb{R}^{p\times p}$ is positive-definite and its elements are independent of the dimension $p$.\footnote{We define the variational as a mixture of Gaussians instead of a mixture of deltas to ensure the variational is \emph{absolutely continuous} w.r.t. the prior.
+This avoids the \emph{singularity} issue in variational inference~\citep{hron2018variational}.} In this sense, the \emph{complexity loss} boils down to the KL divergence between a mixture of Gaussians and a Gaussian, which, yet, cannot be calculated analytically in general.
+Nevertheless, under the mild assumption that $\vw^{(c)} \in \mathbb{R}^p$ is normally distributed and $p$ is large enough, the KL divergence can be approximated by a weighted sum of the KL divergences between the Gaussian components and the Gaussian prior (refer to \citep{gal2015dropout} for detailed discussion and proof).
+Namely,

+Based on the observation that Bayesian model average benefits significantly more from the exploration of new modes than navigation around a local mode~\citep{wilson2020bayesian}, we assume $\vect{\Sigma}^{(c)}, c=1,...,C$, to be a constant diagonal matrix $\sigma^2\mathbf{I}$ with $\sigma^2$ approaching ${0}$.
+Namely, we purely chase multi-mode exploration and leave the joint optimization of $\vect{\Sigma}^{(c)}$ and $\vw^{(c)}$ for future investigation.
+Then, $q(\vw|\vtheta)$ almost amounts to a mixture of deltas (i.e., an ensemble) and with high probability we can approximate the realisation of $\vw$ by a uniform sample from $\{\vw^{(1)}, ..., \vw^{(C)}\}$.
+Meanwhile, the \emph{complexity loss} approximately becomes $-\frac{\lambda}{2C}\sum_{c=1}^C \Vert\vw^{(c)}\Vert_2^2 + \text{constant}$, and we can easily implement a weight decay-like module to be responsible for its gradient.
+We comment here that it may be more plausible to alternatively leverage the rigorous quasi-KL divergence~\citep{hron2018variational} for estimating the divergence between a mixture of deltas and the Gaussian prior, left as a future work.

+Simulating an ensemble is far from our ultimate goal due to the required high cost.
+To make the variational economical, we explore a valuable insight from recent works~\citep{wen2020batchensemble,wenzel2020hyperparameter} that the parameters of different ensemble components can be partially shared without undermining effectiveness.